-This practical course will help you prepare a safe and solid plan to get a gap closed, both in case of emergency as well as in case of a pre-planned operation.
+Accidental breaches do not happen often.
+But when they do, hydraulic engineers must know what to do, and react fast and smartly.
+This practical course will teach you to prepare a safe and solid plan to get a gap closed, both in case of emergency as well as in case of a pre-planned operation.

 Closing a gap in a breached dike or closing a tidal inlet seems simple in first instance but, in fact, many closure works fail just before completion.
 During the closing process the velocities in the gap increase considerably, leading to unforeseen complications.
 This has happened for example with a number of emergency closures in the Yangtze River in 1998, and along the Oder in Germany in 2002.
 But also the planned closure of the Miele estuary in Germany was complicated by exactly this problem.